bitmakerlabs/python-dev-setup-guide-mac/README.md

 This installs [rbenv](https://github.com/sstephenson/rbenv), a lightweight tool to manage different versions of Ruby.
 OS X comes with an old version of Ruby, but we'll generally want to have our own, newer versions of it.

-Install rbenv will automatically install [ruby-build](https://github.com/sstephenson/ruby-build), a plugin for rbenv to conveniently install different versions of Ruby.
+Installing rbenv will automatically install [ruby-build](https://github.com/sstephenson/ruby-build), a plugin for rbenv to conveniently install different versions of Ruby.

 Now we need to modify our bash config.
 Copy and paste the following in your terminal.